k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/01_Fabric_7.xx_Installation_intro.md

     -   For servers that run all components (Fabric, Cassandra & Kafka) - 64GB RAM.

-    -   For servers that run one component (preferred method) - 32GB RAM.
+    -   For servers that run a single component (preferred method) - 32GB RAM.

 -   Network: Minimum 1G per sec between the nodes and source databases.